Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

-The city is hard to go back to after Ushuaia.
+The city is hard, after Ushuaia.
 I’ve been wearing a scarf over my hair.
 It helps with being recognized.
 Maybe I should get a blonde wig?
 That would look ridiculous, but that would be the point.

 Right now, it’s just me in front of an open window.
 (No balcony this time.)
 Raleigh is asleep.
 It’s late.

 I talked to Tendo today.
 Did you know he resigned from the PPDC?
-He says it’s because he was offered a job at one of the premier German robotics companies, but I think it’s because everyone is gone, except for Herc Hansen.
-Tendo says that he hasn’t heard from either you or Dr. Gottlieb.
-I asked him what he’s going to do with your plants and he said he was going to hunt you down and hand-deliver them back to you.
+He says it’s because he was offered a job at a premier German robotics company, but I think it’s because everyone is gone, except for Herc Hansen.
+Tendo says that he hasn’t heard from you or Dr. Gottlieb.
+I asked him what he’s going to do with your plants.
+He says he’ll hunt you down and hand-deliver them back to you.

 I wish you’d answer your phone.
 Do you have a new phone?
 A new number?
 Do you need my number?
 Are you reading these emails?
 Are you okay?
 Are you angry with me?